For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 4. Data query language (DQL) – Primarily, DQL commands are used to query the data.
 Most used commands include SELECT which are used to retrieve data from a table.

-Difference between SQL and NoSQL
+Difference Between SQL and NoSQL

-One of the main differences between SQL and NoSQL databases is how they store and retrieve data.
+One of the main differences between SQL and NoSQL is how they store and retrieve data.
 SQL databases use tables and rows to store the data, while NoSQL databases use documents, collections, or key-value pairs.
 SQL databases are better suited for structured data, while NoSQL databases are better suited for unstructured data.

 Another difference between SQL and NoSQL databases is the way they handle scalability.
 As these databases are vertically scalable, SQL databases can handle more load by adding more resources to the same server.
 NoSQL databases are horizontally scalable and can handle the additional load by adding more servers.

-Interested in learning more about data science?
-We have you covered.
 Click on this link to learn more about free Data Science crash courses to help you succeed.

 Conclusion